-The Board of Directors (the "board") meets as often as necessary to deliberate and execute AACSB's business.
-Board meetings focus primarily on the achievement of AACSB's strategic plan, annual goals, and accreditation and policy governance actions.
+The Board of Directors meets as often as necessary to deliberate and execute AACSB's business.
+Board meetings focus primarily on the achievement of AACSB's Strategic Change Agenda (SCA), annual goals, and accreditation and policy governance actions.

 Board meetings are generally held three times per fiscal year.
-One meeting serves as the board's planning meeting for the next fiscal year beginning July 1.
+One meeting serves as the Board's planning meeting for the next fiscal year beginning July 1.
 Board meetings vary in length, as needed, in order to conduct business.
-One board meeting is held prior to the annual business meeting of AACSB member organizations and at the same place.
-The board meeting schedule for each fiscal year is generally issued no less than three months prior to the start of the next fiscal year beginning July 1.
+One Board meeting is held prior to the Annual Business Meeting of AACSB member Organizations and at the same place.
+The Board meeting schedule for each fiscal year is issued no less than six months prior to the start of the next fiscal year beginning July 1.

-- 1. Meetings of the board are led by the chair.
-In the absence of the chair, the vice chair-chair elect presides.
-In the absence of both, the immediate past chair leads the meeting.
-The chair is authorized to approve all guests to the meetings. - 2.
-A quorum is represented by 40 percent of the directors in attendance, in person or by electronic means. - 3.
-Robert's Rules of Order and parliamentary procedure guide board meeting conduct. - 4.
-Each board meeting includes an update on progress made in achieving the annual goals. - 5.
-Directors may propose agenda items by notifying the chair at least 45 days prior to the meeting.
+- 1. Meetings of the Board are led by the Chair.
+In the absence of the Chair, the Vice Chair-Chair Elect presides.
+In the absence of both, the Immediate Past Chair leads the meeting.
+The Chair is authorized to approve all guests to the meetings. - 2.
+A quorum is represented by 40 percent of the Directors in attendance, in person or by electronic means. - 3.
+Robert's Rules of Order and parliamentary procedure guide Board meeting conduct. - 4.
+Each Board meeting includes an update on progress made in achieving the annual goals. - 5.
+Directors may propose agenda items by notifying the Chair at least 45 days prior to the meeting.